 - IF(NOT(OR((B5=”TV”),(B5=”AC”))),”To buy”,”Don’t buy”) → becomes

 - IF(FALSE,”To buy”,”Don’t buy”) → checks whether a condition is met and returns one value if TRUE and another value if FALSE.
-Here, FALSE is the logical_test argument because of which the IF function returns the value of “Don’t buy” which is the value_if_false argument.
-Otherwise, it would return “To buy” which is the value_if_true argument.
+Here, FALSE is the logical_test argument because of which the IF function returns “Don’t buy” (the value_if_false argument).
+Otherwise, it returns “To buy” (the value_if_true argument).

 - Output → “Don’t buy”